jfahrer/dockerizing_rails/_assignments/assignment_12.md

 docker-compose up -d
 ```

-*__Side note__*: Run the command a second time if you get an error - depending on the order in which things happen the app container might still be holding port 3000 open.
+> **Note**: Run the command a second time if you get an error - depending on the order in which things happen the app container might still be holding port 3000 open.

 Instead of using `docker-compose run` we can now use `docker-compose exec` and send arbitrary shell commands to a running container of the `app` service: